nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-08-27-the-great-team-foundation-server-2013-upgrade-weekend/index.md

 ---
 title: The great Team Foundation Server 2013 Upgrade Weekend
 date: 2013-08-27
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "9989"
 layout: blog
 resourceType: blog
 slug: the-great-team-foundation-server-2013-upgrade-weekend
 aliases:
   - /blog/the-great-team-foundation-server-2013-upgrade-weekend
 tags:
   - configuration
   - install
   - tfs
   - tfs-2013
   - upgrade
 categories:
   - news-and-reviews
 ---

 The product team have put some more engineering resources where their mouth is and the great Team Foundation Server 2013 Upgrade Weekend will be on September 13-15.